The 15 Best College Majors That Pretty Much Guarantee a Top-Paying Job

 Degrees in public administration are good for people interested in going to law school.
 You can combine a desire to make the world better with a career that pays well.
 This is an area with extremely low unemployment.

 - Starting Salary: $51,630

 - Median Salary: $122,510

-- Postgraduate degree needed: Probably.
-Almost half of job holders have a postgraduate degree.
+- Postgraduate degree needed: Yes.
+More than half of job holders have a postgraduate degree.